Einstein-Telescope-Projects/gwsim/docs/dev/contributing.md

 # Contributing to gwsim

-🎉 Thank you for your interest in contributing to gwsim! 🌌📊 Your ideas, fixes, and improvements are welcome and appreciated as we work to enhance this package for generating simulated gravitational wave (GW) data.
+🎉 Thank you for your interest in contributing to gwsim! 🌌📊 Your ideas, fixes, and improvements are welcome and appreciated as we work to enhance this package for generating simulated gravitational-wave (GW) data.

 Whether you’re fixing a typo, reporting a bug, suggesting a feature, or submitting a merge request—this guide will help you get started.